In Hillsborough County, long cooling cycles, humidity, clogged drains, and attic heat can make small AC issues show up fast.

 What is the most common AC repair?

 In Tampa no-cool calls, common repairs often involve capacitors, contactors, drain safeties, thermostat issues, blower problems, dirty coils, or airflow restrictions.
-A technician still needs to diagnose the exact cause before quoting a repair.
+A technician still needs to diagnose the exact cause before recommending the repair.

 Why is my AC not cooling all of a sudden?